xbhouse/pokedex/README.md

 * deploy resources with helm: `cd kubernetes/pokedex && helm install pokedex .`

-* expose your frontend service with a route: `oc expose svc/pokedex-frontend --path=/app`
+* expose your frontend and backend services with routes: `oc expose svc/pokedex-frontend --path=/app && oc expose svc/pokedex-backend`

 * view the app by entering the hostname of the frontend route in your browser: `http://$(oc get route pokedex-frontend \
 -o jsonpath='{.spec.host}')`